dsehnal/LiteMol/examples/BasicNode/README.md

-This is a very basic Node.js example that download a CIF file, parses it and does some trivial analysis on it.
+This is a very basic Node.js example that downloads a CIF file, parses it, and does some trivial analysis on it.
 Tested to work on Node 6.9.

 Usage
 -----